carpentries-incubator/SDC-BIDS-IntroMRI/episodes/scanner-to-computer.md

 ---
-title: "From the Scanner to Our Computer"
+title: "From the scanner to our computer"
 teaching: 20
 exercises: 10
 questions: